mhoffman/mhoffman.github.com/_posts/2015-05-21-how-to-navigate-directories-with-the-shell.md

     shopt -s cdspell

-which automatically correct small typos in directories and jump to the best guess of existing directories.
+which automatically corrects small typos in directory names and jumps to the best guess of existing directories.

 [up](#top)

 ## Turbo-charge cd with push/popd

-Another command less well known than `cd` is `pushd` and `popd`.
-`pushd` stands for *push directory* and it changes the current working directory but also *pushes* the directory that one left onto a history stack.
-`popd` on the other hand stands for *pop directory* which *pop* the last visited directory from the history stack.
+Another command less well known than `cd` is `pushd` and `popd`.  `pushd` stands for *push directory* and it changes the current working directory but also *pushes* the directory that one left onto a history stack.  `popd` on the other hand stands for *pop directory* which *pops* the last visited directory from the history stack.
 The command `dirs` lists the directories currently stacked on the history.
 So for example

     pushd a
     pushd b